m-bur/complex_social_systems/README.md

 # complex_social_systems

 Welcome to the GitHub of Team BJSS-Model

+Please read all of the readme before diving into our code, it will save you some time.

 We used [numpy doc style](https://numpydoc.readthedocs.io/en/latest/format.html) for our code.
 This also allow for automatic documentation using sphinx.

 The documentation of our project can be found in the [docs](docs) folder.
 More instructions can be found there.